Dysproz/teleserver/README.md

 ```
 into your web browser's url bar.

-This website contains one field where you can paste url to your desired website and click Submit to open that page.
+This website contains a text field where you can paste desired url to open or one of text commands defined below.
+GUI allows to take a screenshot, power off or reboot computer and set volume value.

 If you want to close web browser (e.g. because your boss is about to come in), simply enter 'close' or '#close' into the field.

 Other commands available via field: